yaorlov/task_tracker/README.md

 Every microservice is using Postgres as the database.
 Please check the README files in every microservice directory for more details on database setup.

 ## K8s
 `minikube` and `tilt` are required to run services in local k8s cluster.
-After the dependencies are installed run:
+After `minikube` and `tilt` dependencies are installed run:
 ```bash
 minikube start --kubernetes-version v1.24.3 --feature-gates=ServiceIPStaticSubrange=true
 tilt up
 ```
+This will start Tilt and run services defined in the `Tiltfile`.
-To delete resources created by 'tilt up' run:
+To delete resources created by `tilt up` run:
 ```bash
 tilt down
 ```
-To create database and run migrations trigger update on `auth-db-setup` resource in Tilt.
+### Seeding the database
-To create users and OAuth applicatinos in database trigger update on `auth-db-seed` resource in Tilt.
+To create user accounts and OAuth applications in auth DB trigger update on `auth-db-seed` resource in Tilt UI.
+This will also stream `AccountsCreated` event, so the user accounts will be created in all services.
-You can find OAuth credentials in logs of `auth-db-seed`.
-Update `AUTH_KEY` and `AUTH_SECRET` envs in ConfigMap files for every service using these credentials.
+If you are not using seeds and create OAuth applications from Doorkeeper UI, make sure to update key and secret in `secrets.yaml` files.